Frequently Asked Questions

 What area does Assent cover?

-Assent has 43 offices around the Country.
+Assent has offices all around the Country.
 This means that clients throughout England and Wales always have a local Assent building control surveyor to liaise with.
 Please refer to our office map.

 What is Assent’s Role and What other services can Assent offer?